-Originally angle grinders only had abrasive discs for quick material removal, but now, you can find various other types of attachments for this tool making it very versatile.
+Originally angle grinders only had abrasive discs for quick material removal, but now, you can find various other types of attachments for this tool that make it very versatile.

 Aside from the mentioned polishing discs, you may find sanding discs and even cutting wheels for angle grinders.

 Compared to traditional tabletop grinders, angle grinders allow for increased mobility and precision.
-Plus accurate material removal is fairly easy with angle grinders precisely because they are handheld.
+Plus accurate material removal is fairly easy with angle grinders mostly because they are handheld.

 If you need to cut concrete like the image above here are the best angle grinders for that task.

-Most often, chainsaws are used for woodcutting jobs such as trimming trees, pruning larger bushes or shrubs.
-Believe it or not you can also find specialized chainsaws that can cut concrete.
+Most often, chainsaws are used for woodcutting jobs such as trimming trees and pruning large bushes or shrubs.
+Believe it or not, you can also find specialized chainsaws that can cut concrete.

 Chainsaws cut very quickly thanks to the friction delivered by the rotation of their chain.
-The cuts achieved by chainsaws aren’t too delicate since cutting speed is more important in them.
+The cuts achieved by chainsaws aren’t too delicate since they have higher cutting speeds.

-A jigsaw is a tool with a reciprocating saw blade.
-The blades used in jigsaws are commonly small and delicate, which make them great for cutting curves and complex shapes.
+A jigsaw is a tool that has a reciprocating saw blade.
+The blades used in jigsaws are commonly small and delicate, which makes them great for cutting curves and complex shapes.

 Aside from that, jigsaws can be used for plunge cuts inside the material.
 Some jigsaw models can also make beveled cuts where the blade is angled to the right or left.

 While jigsaws can technically be used for making straight cuts, this definitely isn’t their strong suit.
-If you don’t need to make complex shapes, a table saw, circular saw, or a miter saw will be much better.
+If you don’t need to make complex shapes, a table saw, circular saw or miter saw will be much better.